- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

 + PRO: Many options for road trips

-Driving around Adelaide alongside the coastline is a wonderful experience.
-With outstanding landscapes, the way to one's destination is much more enjoyable.
+Driving around Adelaide along the coastline is a wonderful experience.
+With outstanding landscapes and magical scenery, road trips are an absolute joy.

 - CON: Domestic flights are pricey